Back

 • A B/Pennsylvania/14/2025 (B/Victoria lineage)-like virus.

 Seasonal influenza, an acute respiratory infection caused by influenza viruses, is prevalent globally.
-It leads to an estimated one billion cases annually, including 3–5 million severe cases, and is associated with approximately 290,000 to 650,000 respiratory deaths each year.
+It is estimated to result in approximately one billion cases annually, including 3–5 million severe cases, and an estimated 290,000 to 650,000 respiratory deaths each year.